Schedule: a day in the life of an Ashtanga at Tattvaa

 Do I get a private room and shower?

-The course fee includes a shared accommodation, with a twin room and attached bathroom.
+The course fee includes a single room accommodation, with attached bathroom.

 Can I share a room with a friend or significant other?